ronen567/just-the-docs/docs/linear gradient descent backuo.md

 ![Approximation Distance](../assets/images/gradient_descent/convex_non_convex.png)

-So the cost function expressed by Eq.
-2 is convex.
-Number of variables are n+1, so to plot it, n+1 dimensions are needed.
-Accordingly, we can plot it for n=1. as expressed by Eq.
-4.
+As stated, the cost function expressed by Eq.
+2 is convex, since it is a quadratic equation.
+Number of variables are n+1.
+It is possible to illustrate the Cost function graphically, only for the cases where n+1<2.
+Accordingly, the Cost equation for n=1 is expressed by Eq.
+4, and an example plot is shown in Figure 3.

 #### Eq.
 4: Cost function, n=1